mehmetozanguven/mehmetozanguven.github.io/_posts/others/2021-07-31-postgresql-backup.md

 ### To Load Backup/File when PostgreSQL running as container (Podman/Docker)

-- After dropping and re-creating database, copy the backup folder inside the container:
+- After dropping and re-creating database, copy the backup file inside the container:

 ```bash
 $ podman cp /path/to/sql {containerId}:/path/to/container/sql